Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Introduction

 \subsubsection{Synthetic data}

-Depending on the sensitive levels of the variables in a study, agencies can either generate fully synthetic datasets, where all variables are deemed sensitive, therefore synthesized \citep{Rubin1993synthetic}; or generate partially synthetic datasets, where only some variables are deemed sensitive and synthesized, and other variables are un-synthesized \citep{Little1993synthetic}.
+Depending on the sensitivity levels of the variables in a study, statistical agencies can either generate fully synthetic datasets, where all variables are deemed sensitive, therefore synthesized \citep{Rubin1993synthetic}, or generate partially synthetic datasets, where only some variables are deemed sensitive and synthesized, and other variables are un-synthesized \citep{Little1993synthetic}.
 In the CE data sample, since only the county label is deemed sensitive, we aim to generate partially synthetic data where only the county is synthesized.
-Gender, income, and age are un-synthesized.
-The record label is maintained in partially synthetic data, though the synthesized variable (which is the county label in our CE application) is generated from the posterior predictive distribution of the synthesizer.
+Gender, income, and age are not synthesized.
+The record label is maintained in partially synthetic data, though the synthesized variable is generated from the posterior predictive distribution of the synthesizer.